garenbainbridge/week-3-lab-exercise/README.md

-# week 3 lab exercise
+# Week 3 Lab Exercise
-Repository for the Week 3 Lab Exercise
+This repository contains the completed Week 3 Lab Exericse assignment as well as the required data files from Canvas.